Hsieh Su-wei: 2018: Major singles success, third singles title

-Hsieh continued her amazing comeback at her next tournament, the Japan Open.
+Hsieh continued her amazing comeback at her next tournament, the Japan Women's Open.
 Seeded second, she defeated Polona Hercog, Mandy Minella, Ajla Tomljanović, and Wang Qiang en route to the final.
-Facing 17-year old American Amanda Anisimova, one of the youngest players on tour, Hsieh defeated the young upstart in straight sets to win her third career WTA singles title, and her first in six years.
+Facing 17-year old American Amanda Anisimova, one of the youngest players on tour, Hsieh defeated the young upstart in straight sets to win her third career singles title, and her first in six years.
 As a result of her victory, her singles ranking returned inside the top 30 since February 2013.
 At the Korea Open immediately after, Hsieh reached the semifinals in the singles tournament before falling to Tomljanović, and made the doubles final with her sister Hsieh Yu-chieh, but they fell to the all-Korean team of Choi Ji-hee and Han Na-lae.
-The remainder of Hsieh's results for the season were uneventful, exceptful for another semifinal singles appearance at the Tianjin Open, where she was beaten again by Garcia.
+The remainder of Hsieh's results for the season were uneventful, except for another semifinal singles appearance at the Tianjin Open, where she was beaten again by Garcia.
 Thanks to her renaissance career year in singles, consistent results, and the withdrawals of a few higher-ranked players, Hsieh was invited to serve as the second alternate to the Elite Trophy, which she accepted, although she did not end up competing.
 She finished the year ranked No. 28 in singles, her best finish since 2012, and No. 17 in doubles.